ernstaii/dsmsuite.sourcecode/README.md

 * 25-02-15 Filtering is an action and can be undone and saved.
 * 25-03-09 A dropdown list next to the 'Make snapshot' button allows jumping back to a snapshot.
 * 25-03-23 Expand/collapse recursively with shift.
 Weights and sorting in consumer/provider/relation list dialogs.
+* 25-03-23 Font size of the matrix increased.

 ## Implementation notes